 Bradlee is a recipient of the Paul Arnold Memorial Scholarship from the Pride Foundation.
 Bradlee is also a GSBA scholar, Western Alumni Scholar and an Adobe Design Semi-Finalist.

-In high school, he was the ASB Vice-President, 12th in his class and the Lieutenant Governor of Division 42 Valley in the Pacific Nortwest District of Key Club International.
+In high school, he was the ASB Vice-President, 12th in his class and the Lieutenant Governor of Division 42 Valley in the Pacific Northwest District of Key Club International.

 During and continuing after high school, he was the art coordinator for a local non profit from Cowlitz county that held seminars and camps to help high school students understand the power of empathy and how to utilize social justice to create campaigns that can benefit the under represented groups within their schools and help tackle current issues within their schools as well.